PhantomChain/docs/docs/api/README.md

 All HTTP requests have to be send with the `Content-Type: application/json` header.
 If the header is not present it will result in malformed responses or request rejections.
 :::

-This is an API reference to the various Ark Ecosystem codebases.
+This is an API reference to the various PHANTOM codebases.

 Use the sidebar to navigate this section, or follow the links below: